HarrisonKramer/optiland/docs/developers_guide/introduction.rst

 Optiland is built with the following principles in mind:

 - **Transparency and Extensibility**: The codebase is designed to be modular and well-documented, making it easy to adapt for new use cases.
-- **Speed and Performance**: Leveraging Python’s power (NumPy, SciPy, etc.) alongside extensible algorithms ensures fast, scalable solutions for complex optical systems.
+- **Speed and Performance**: Leveraging Python’s power (NumPy, SciPy, etc.) alongside extensible coding frameworks ensures fast, scalable solutions for a wide range of optical problems.
 - **Collaboration and Community**: Optiland is open-source under the MIT License, welcoming contributions from anyone with an interest in advancing optical design tools.

 What to Expect in This Guide